Website Navigation for Screen Readers

 Can group projects present?

-Holding DREAMS virtually allows students to share their projects in many formats like:
+Holding REAL virtually allows students to share their projects in many formats like:

 • traditional research posters

-• Poster tips: Check out our Resource page for a poster template and HOUR logos and visit the DMC for access to great software and help with poster design.
+• Poster tips: Check out our Resource page for a poster template and HOUR logos and visit the CMC for access to great software and help with poster design.

 • a slide deck (with a recorded presentation accompanying)